nativai/collabmd/README.md

 - Collaborating on an existing Obsidian-style vault without migrating files
 - Reviewing RFCs, product docs, architecture notes, and runbooks in real time
+- Reviewing drafts and diagrams with anchored comment threads instead of side-channel feedback
 - Sharing markdown-heavy knowledge bases with remote teammates
 - Editing notes and diagrams together while keeping everything as plain files on disk
 - Giving browser access to collaborators who do not use your local markdown setup